-Welcome to the first of a two-part series on Windows Virtual Desktop (WVD), its latest news, features, and benefits for businesses.
+Welcome to the first of a three-part series on Windows Virtual Desktop (WVD), its latest news, features, and benefits for businesses.

 Microsoft announced Windows Virtual Desktop (WVD) in Sept 2018, and March 2019 saw a technical preview of the solution being made available to the general public.
 The service is ready and as of today, companies can use its client application for Windows, Android, iOS, HTML5, and Mac.